 - Dual discrimination.
 Employees can now bring a claim relating to two of the protected characteristics.
 Claims may now be successful even when there is insufficient evidence to prove discrimination based on just one of the characteristics.
 This is only possible in claims of direct discrimination.
 Claims relating to more than one protected characteristic are not permitted.

 - Pre-employment health checks.
 These are now banned unless they are deemed to be necessary for the role.

 - Pay secrecy.
 Clauses in employment contracts that attempt to prevent employees talking together about whether they are being discriminated against in terms of pay on the basis of a protected characteristic are now legally unenforceable.

 - Positive action.
 Employers now have more power to choose a candidate from a group that is under-represented in their organisation, when they have a choice between two equally qualified candidates.

 - More tribunal powers.
 Employment tribunals now have expanded powers to make general recommendations, with a view to preventing discrimination in the future.

 Most of the changes resulting from the Equality Act were implemented in October 2010.
-But certain provisions are being held back, and implemented over the course of the next three years.
+But certain provisions were held back, and implemented over the course of the following three years.

-The main change affecting private sector employers this year is the introduction of the dual discrimination rules.
-From April 2011, employees will be able to bring claims relating to two separate protected characteristics, as mentioned above.
+The main change affecting private sector employers in 2011 was the introduction of the dual discrimination rules.
+From April 2011, employees were able to bring claims relating to two separate protected characteristics, as mentioned above.

-Other changes will occur in the future.
-New rules on age discrimination relating to the provision of goods or services will come into force during 2012, and a requirement for employers to publish information on gender pay discrepancies will be introduced by April 2013.
+Other changes occurred later.
+New rules on age discrimination relating to the provision of goods or services came into force during 2012, and a requirement for employers to publish information on gender pay discrepancies was introduced by April 2013.